gsoft-inc/wl-hopper/CONTRIBUTING.md

 - This command will optimize the SVGs and create React components in the respective folders.
 - Commit the changes to the repository.

-3. GitHub Action: Icon Generator (Automatic)
-- If you prefer an automated process, simply commit the icons to the repository.
-- The GitHub Action named "Icon Generator" will run automatically after the push.
-- It will optimize the SVGs and generate React components in the respective folders and commit the code to your branch

 4. Run Changeset Command

-- After the GitHub Action has completed successfully or after manually generating the icons, run the following command to create release notes for @hopper-ui/svg-icons and @hopper-ui/icons:
+- After manually generating the icons, run the following command to create release notes for @hopper-ui/svg-icons and @hopper-ui/icons:
 ```sh
 pnpm changeset
 ```
 - Follow the prompts to describe the changes made and choose the appropriate version bump.
+- A template for the release notes of svg-icons and icons is available in the `.changeset` folder [here](./.changeset/templates/svg-icons-release.md).

 ### Updating or removing an icon